-Even though 40 below occurs only every 500 days.
-Since you know that the year has only 365, you see that you can’t build your decisions on statistics.
-This December, we had 40 below freezing on the 28th in the morning.
-Thus, 500 days later would be May 12 in the year after next year.
+Even though 40 below occurs only every 500 days, it may occur two years in a row.
+Since the year has only 365, you see that you can’t build your decisions on statistics.
+For instance, when there would be 40 below freezing on the 28th of December, 500 days later would be May 12 in the year after next year.
 Unlikely, right?

 What to Wear on a Day with Chinook in Central Alaska

 Fairbanks is located in a horseshoe like huge valley between the White Mountains Range to the north, and the Alaska Range to the south.
 When the wind comes from these directions, the Interior gets a Chinook (Föhn) which means the air will warm up.
 See this post for an explanation of Chinook.

-On such days, temperatures may be around the freezing point.
-The air is dry.
-Pantyhose and a loden, pea or duffel coat are just fine.
-The next photos illustrate what to wear on such a day.
+On such days, temperatures may be around the freezing point, and the air is dry.
+As a result, pantyhose and a loden, pea or duffel coat are just fine.

-Living in the Interior for nearly 20 years, I am certainly adapted to the environment.
+Living in the Interior for more than 20 years, I am certainly adapted to the environment.
 What Alaskans call “cold” may be extremely cold for someone used to living and dressing in Southeast of the US, for instance.
 Here I am talking temperatures from -4F to 10F (-20oC to -12.2oC).
-The outfit below bases on wearing long underwear under the sweater and tights plus a light downcoat or shearling when going outside (not shown).
+The outfit below bases on wearing long underwear under the sweater and tights plus a light down-coat or shearling when going outside.
+See outerwear later in this post.

 In the look below, I show an example of a dress as skirt outfit.
 Looking beyond a pieces original purpose permits you to get more wear out of your wardrobe.
 This time, I picked a blue sweater to match with the red, blue, black and yellowgreen geometric print dress.
 I grounded the print with blue suede boots and tights.
-Since the dress has elbow long sleeves, I skipped long underwear.
+Since the dress has elbow long sleeves, I skipped long underwear under the sweater.
 I wore a half slip underneath the dress for two reasons:

 - To avoid the skirt to ride up from friction, which also leads to sparks.
 See this post for an explanation why clothes release sparks.